Mosaic artwork by Laura Robbins

 Angela unlocked her fingers to form an arch.
 "You see, we don't want it to get around, but our father didn't exactly leave things in the best possible state."

 In his shielded way, Kunam studied her.
 What he saw had nothing to do with the state in which her father had left things.
-Her lips were thin and painted with a color that reminded him of a ripe tangerine.
+Her lips were thin and painted with a color reminding him of a ripe tangerine.
 He imagined kissing her.
 She held his gaze for a few seconds, then blinked self-consciously and lowered her eyes.

 Kunam shifted his gaze to Angelo, who did virtually the same thing, only Angelo's lips seemed to part just a bit, a feminine reaction to an anticipated kiss.

 "We're in a precarious situation," Angela said, her voice softening with each word.
-"Basic stuff like PR outreach to smooth our way to contract renewals, and even paying staff require heavy outlays that we're simply not liquid enough to execute.
-And we're indebted to some suppliers that are threatening foreclosure.
+"Basic stuff like PR outreach to smooth our way to contract renewals, and even paying staff require heavy outlays we're simply not liquid enough to execute.
+And we're indebted to some suppliers threatening foreclosure.
 If that happens, it's all over for us."

 Angelo's eyes became glazy.
 "Kunam, we need your help."